montge/documents/GFE/README.md

 ## Government Furnished Equipment and Information (GFE / GFI)

-As presently stated in the PWS, within 30 days of contract award the Government will provide access to:
+As stated in the PWS, within 30 days of contract award the Government will provide access to:

 ### VISTA Systems